 Dolphin Anatomy

-It is very much the same as the anatomy of other whales.
+Dolphin anatomy is much the same as the anatomy of other whales.

 Dolphins and other toothed whales have got streamlined bodies, flippers, flukes and blowholes, just like baleen whales.